Turki bin Nasser Al Saud: Early life and education

 Turki bin Nasser was born in Riyadh on 14 April 1948.
 He was the seventh son of Nasser bin Abdulaziz, who had been excluded from succession due to "dissolute" mores.
 His mother was Muhdi bint Ahmed bin Mohammed Al Sudairi, an aunt of the Sudairi brothers.

 Turki bin Nasser held a bachelor degree and a master's degree in political science, both from the US War College.
-Furthermore, he received various military courses in the United States and the United Kingdom and also, participated in six sessions of aviation courses in Saudi Arabia.
+Furthermore, he received various military courses in the United States and the United Kingdom and also participated in six sessions of aviation courses in Saudi Arabia.

 Career

 Turki bin Nasser was assigned as flying officer with the rank of lieutenant at King Abdulaziz Air Base in Eastern Province in 1966.
 He became acting commander at the Transitional Training Unit in 1975.
 He then served as a commander from 1976 to 1984 at three different units; namely, Thirteen Squadron (1976), 3rd Flying Wing (1978) and King Abdulaziz Air Base in the Eastern Region (1984).
-From 1989 to 1994 he served as Al Yamamah project officer.
+From 1989 to 1994, he served as Al Yamamah project officer.
 He was the commander of the Dhahran Air Base during the Gulf War in 1990-91.
 Next, he became chief of air staff operations, peace shield project and peace hawk project in 1994.
 Prince Turki began to serve as deputy commander at the Royal Saudi Air Force in 1996 and became a commander with the rank of general at the Force.
-Just before his retirement from the Force Turki bin Nasser was its deputy commander-in-chief.
+Just before his retirement from the Force, Turki bin Nasser was its deputy commander-in-chief.

-It is argued by the U.S. diplomatic documents that Turki bin Nasser did not try to hide his business activities when serving as a military officer and that Prince Mansour bin Bandar Al Saud was one of his business partners.
-After leaving air force King Fahd appointed Turki bin Nasser as the head of the presidency of meteorology and environment, responsible for the protection of the environment and the conservation and development of natural resources in Saudi Arabia.
+After leaving his military post, King Fahd appointed Turki bin Nasser as the head of the presidency of meteorology and environment, responsible for the protection of the environment and the conservation and development of natural resources in Saudi Arabia.
 He was also appointed special advisor to Prince Sultan in 2000.
-In 2001 Turki bin Nasser was made state minister for environmental affairs.
+In 2001, Turki bin Nasser was made state minister for environmental affairs.

 Prince Turki was also the chairman of the Saudi environmental society.
 He was the chairman of the board of directors of the Saudi charity association for autism in Jeddah.
 A new center, Prince Nasser bin Abdulaziz Center for autism, affiliated to Saudi charity association for autism, was opened in Riyadh in April 2012.

 On 18 August 2013, a royal order was issued by King Abdullah to appoint Abdulaziz Al Jaser as head of presidency of meteorology and environment, replacing Prince Turki bin Nasser in the post.